eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ###### 7.4.3.5.3 Zero-Knowledge Proofs

+**NOTE: Discussions on Zero-Knowledge Proofs are ongoing.
+No specific ZKP has been selected to be supported by components in the EUDI Wallet ecosystem.**

 Attestation Provider linkability cannot be fully eliminated when using attestation formats based on salted hashes.
 The only viable mitigation is to adopt Zero-Knowledge Proofs (ZKPs) as a verification mechanism instead of